Xomega-Net/Xomega.Docs/docs/tutorial/3-details/11-computed-fields.md

 # 3.11 Computed fields

-In the beginning of this chapter we have [updated the list of line items](child-list) for a sales order to show the relevant information.
+At the beginning of this chapter we have [updated the list of line items](child-list) for a sales order to show the relevant information.

-In this section we will add ability to edit line items via a child view using some techniques that we have already learned before, and some new Xomega Framework methods for working with computed fields.
+In this section, we will add the ability to edit line items via a child view using some techniques that we have already learned before, and some new Xomega Framework methods for working with computed fields.

 ## Overview of updates